 First Bank Building on the corner of Main and Fulton Street - 1911 until 1966

-The Farmers State Bank of Waupaca was established on January 11, 1911 and opened for business on January 14, 1911.
+The Farmers State Bank of Waupaca was established on January 11, 1911, and opened for business on January 14, 1911.
 The first bank building was on the corner of Fulton and Main Street in what is now the Hart & Hart Law office.
-The bank was there until March 7, 1966 when it moved to the old Palace Theatre site at 112 W. Fulton Street.
-In the fall of 1977 the Farmers State Bank added additional drive-up lanes (originally it only had one) to the Fulton Street office.
+The bank was there until March 7, 1966, when it moved to the old Palace Theatre site at 112 W. Fulton Street.

 The downtown office remained the only Farmers State Bank location until August of 1989 when the bank built its first branch at 717 Churchill Street.
-This bank was added to handle the growing demand for a bank on the east side of Waupaca.
-In December 1991, the Farmers State Bank expanded again, this time in King.
-The bank built its King Branch at N2701 Cty.
+In December 1991, the Farmers State Bank expanded again, with the King Branch at N2701 Cty.
 Rd.
-QQ right next to the Veterans Home in King.
-This branch has helped serve the expanding area around the Chain O' Lakes.
-The Auto Bank was opened in May of 1998 at 118 W. Session Street (1 block from its Main Office).
-This facility serves our customers as a quick access drive-up and has allowed the bank to expand its Main Office.
-Our fifth location was added on May 22, 2000 in Wild Rose.
-This branch will help serve the needs of the growing community in the Wild Rose area.
-On June 1, 2005, we opened our sixth location.
-This time opening a branch on the corner of Highways 96 & 110 at N560 State Road 110 in Fremont.
-On October 27, 2006, the bank closed the Churchill Street Station due to a decrease in traffic after the Auto Bank opened just one mile from the facility.
+QQ, right next to the Veterans Home.
+In May of 1998 the Auto Bank was opened at 118 W. Session Street, 1 block from the Main Office.
+Additionally, on May 22, 2000, we added a branch in Wild Rose, which helps serve the needs of the growing community in the Wild Rose area.
+Finally, on June 1, 2005, we opened another branch on the corner of Highways 96 & 110 at N560 State Road 110 in Fremont.
+Farmers State Bank closed the Churchill Street location on October 30, 2006, and the King Branch on October 1, 2019 due to traffic pattern changes, increases in direct deposits, and mobile banking.

 The bank has had 9 Presidents since 1911.
 Julius Rosholt (1911 to 1912), Kim Rosholt (1912 to 1916), Nathan Cohen (1916-1921), John F. Jardine (1921 to 1937), Harry W. Rawson (1937 to 1962), Philip L. Karling (1962 to 1969), Reuben M. Danielsen (1969 to 1987), Francis J. Vergauwen (1987 – 2010), and Laine M. Lazers (2010 to present).
 The leadership and guidance of these individuals, along with numerous other long-term employees, have created a very stable environment where the customers are able to get to know the employees over the years.
 These relationships are the key to our success.